 While Apple does allow you to create shared albums in iCloud Photos, it doesn’t allow a way for families to create a single library for all of their family photos or even easily give another person access to copy photos to their own library.
-For many people, the iPhone is their primary camera, and therefore Apple needs a way to help family unify their photo library.
+For many people, the iPhone is their primary camera, and therefore Apple needs a way to help families unify their photo library.

 I get multiple emails a week from people who are struggling with iCloud Photo Family Sharing.
-Currently, families have to use various workarounds to get their photo libraries in ‘sync’ so they can see the entire master library.
+Currently, families have to use various workarounds to get their photo libraries in “sync” so they can see the entire master library.
 You have to “designate” one person’s iCloud account as the “main library,” and then everyone else has to make sure to get their photos to them.
 Even with that main library setup, it’s still a very manual process to keep the libraries updated. iOS 12 did add a “smart sharing” feature, but that is really focused on events and trips (vs. everyday photos).
 If your family is like mine, we have _way_ more everyday photos that we need to share vs. “special event” ones.

 The problem with this method is that my wife cannot see our photo library from her device (to edit, share to Instagram, order photos for Christmas cards, etc.).
-I had previously been using Google Photos as a secondary upload destination, but with the news that the free version is ending next year, I am not sure that I’ll want to pay for additional storage once I hit my 15GB free space.
+I had previously been using Google Photos as a secondary upload destination, but now that the free version has gone away, I am not sure that I’ll want to pay for additional storage once I hit my 15GB free space.
 Until then, when my wife wants to see our library, she launches the Google Photos app that is shared with her account.
 This method is a complete hack, but it’s the only way I can have our libraries in a single place, and both of us have access.

 My wife is currently logging into my Google account to view our library, but even if she didn’t want to do that, Google has solved this problem through a feature called Partner Sharing.